Software apps and online services

 Now you can use your credentials to log in, defaults are:

-Note about connectivity: All ESP8266 are single channel modules, meaning that they use the same channel when acting as an Access Point and/or as a WiFi Client, resulting in disconnections, or a big latency, when you are connected to its Access Point and you configure the module to connect to another WiFi router which is in another channel, then the module has to change it, but your network card still have to figure it out, sometimes it takes time, and sometimes it disconnects you, you can always reconnect, it is a common behaviour.
+Note about connectivity: All ESP8266 are single channel modules, meaning that they use the same channel when acting as an Access Point and/or as a WiFi Client, resulting in disconnections, or a big latency, when you are connected to its Access Point and you configure the module to connect to another WiFi router which is in another channel, then the module has to change it, but your network card still have to figure it out, sometimes it takes time, and sometimes it disconnects you, you can always reconnect, it is a common behavior.

 RFM95/96 module settings